Demon Diary

-Demon Diary (ko: 마왕일기 mawang ilgi, "Diary of a Demon King") is a 7-volume soonjung Japanese style manhwa (Korean comic) illustrated by Kara.
+Demon Diary is a 7-volume soonjung Japanese style manhwa (Korean comic) illustrated by Kara.
 "Kara" is the name of the duo team consisting of Kim Yoon-gyeong and Jeong Eun-sook.
 The name Kara is taken from the Hebrew Bible - Jeremiah 35:17 - and it means "to invite".
 Demon Diary was originally published by Sigongsa and has been licensed in North America by Tokyopop.
 In Scandinavia, it was published by Mangismo between 2005-2006.

 A number of writers have worked with Kara on the production of Demon Diary.
 The story for volume 1 was written by Lee Jeehyung.
 Lee stopped writing, because he had to prepare for the upcoming high school exams.
 The stories for volumes 2 through 7 were written by Lee Yun-hee.

 Story

 Demon Diary is a light story about Raenef, a newly appointed Demon Lord, and Eclipse, his instructor, who is both a powerful demon and a veteran of a human-versus-demon war.
 Because of his actions during the Hangma War (which are not elaborated upon), he became known for his cruelty and incredible power.
 However, when attempting to teach Raenef, Eclipse's 'anger' is often played for laughs.